Family criticise police search as tributes pour in for three killed in Cardiff crash

 Later, South Wales Police, said that at 12.15am on Monday officers were called to a report of a car being located off the A48(M).

-“South Wales Police is carrying out an investigation into the road traffic collision to establish what happened,” a force spokesman said.
+“South Wales Police is carrying out an investigation into the road traffic collision to establish what happened,” a force spokesperson said.

 “We would like to thank the public for their patience and their cooperation whilst the road is closed.
 Our thoughts are with those affected by this incident.”